adstriegel/cse34468-su24/hw/lab-01/lab1.md

 * `ssh`: SSH or Secure Shell is how we securely login to via a terminal to one of the six primary Raspberry Pi nodes that will be there on-site.
 The recommended tool is [PuTTy](https://www.putty.org) for Windows or the Terminal for Mac (Applications / Utilities / Terminal).

-* `scp`: scp or Secure Copy is how we will move files back and forth between the Raspberry Pi and your laptop.
+* `scp` or `sftp`: scp or Secure Copy / sftp or Secure File Transfer Protocol are how we will move files back and forth between the Raspberry Pi and your laptop.
 The recommended tool is [WinSCP](https://winscp.net/eng/index.php) for Windows or the Terminal for Mac or [Transmit](https://panic.com/transmit/) for Mac if you want a GUI.
+   * Since Transmit is not free, you might use [CyberDuck](https://cyberduck.io) which is available for both Mac OS X and Windows.

 * Python + Git: We will be running our code from the pre-assignment on an actual Raspberry Pi.
 It is highly recommended that you install Python on your laptop.